 - Offers the best endorsements for people without another form of transportation

 It's worth considering Dairyland's motorcycle coverage if you're a passionate rider or if your motorcycle is the only vehicle you own.
-Dairyland offers a rental reimbursement endorsement that allows you to get a car if your bike is damaged in an accident and you're waiting for it to be fixed.
-In addition, you can also add:
+Dairyland offers a rental reimbursement endorsement that allows you to rent a car if your bike is damaged in an accident and you're waiting for it to be fixed.

 - Roadside assistance

 - Original equipment manufacturer coverage